-Verruca also known as a plantar wart is a very common condition.
+A verruca, also known as a plantar wart, is a prevalent condition.
 Like warts, verrucae are caused by the Human Papilloma Virus.
-Verrucae are notoriously stubborn skin lesions to remove and many older treatments still commonly used at other clinics lead to a high failure rate.
-Older treatments used by podiatrists include filing down the wart followed by the application of salicylic acid and repeated use of this treatment can lead damage to the surrounding skin leading to further spread of the verrucas.
+Verrucae are notoriously stubborn skin lesions to remove, and many older treatments still commonly used at other clinics lead to a high failure rate.
+Older treatments used by podiatrists include filing down the wart followed by the application of salicylic acid, and repeated use of this treatment can damage the surrounding skin, leading to further spread of the verrucas.

 Verruca removal is no longer routinely performed on the NHS as they are viewed as a purely cosmetic condition.
 Even when there is a functional issue such as significant discomfort, it can be difficult to get NHS treatment and the treatments used are generally known to be relatively ineffective.

 There are many treatments available for verruca removal, and there is a lot of conflicting information on which treatments are best for verruca removal.
 As with wart removal, if extra verruca tissue is left behind after treatment, then this will almost inevitably lead to the recurrence of the verruca.
 Many treatment methods lead to failure as the proper method is to inject local anaesthetic into the area of the verruca followed by verruca treatment.
 By failing to use local anaesthetic injection, patient discomfort will likely prevent treatment of the deeper parts of the verruca.
 Local anaesthetic allows comprehensive treatment of the verruca, including deeper parts for full clearance.